Potty Training Boys in only 3 Days – Tips, Tales and Takes

 That was the last accident of the day.

-This whole while I was pitching a no-hitter.
-Every 20 minutes that went by with no accident was great.
+This whole time I was pitching a no-hitter.
+Every 20 minutes that went by without an accident was great.
 1 hour, 2 hours, 3 hours……

-Then Katie got home and I was sure it will cause excitement and of course pee.
+Then Katie got home, and I was sure it would cause excitement and, of course pee.

-Right away Katie and Harry went up to the bathroom and went through the process.
+Right away, Katie and H went up to the bathroom and went through the process.

 Check, now I don’t need to be the only one.
 He did everything as if it were me.
 Good.

-Katie went to get us a treat dinner (see happy meal) and Harry and I played outside.
+Katie went to get us a treat dinner (see happy meal), and H and I played outside.

 I thought for sure this would be the accident time.
 Nope.

-We decided for night time to get pull ups or what we are calling night time underwear.
+We decided on nighttime to get pull-ups or what we are calling nighttime underwear.

 So that is where we stand.